Reflecting Upon Irreducible Mind

 Natural

-the Fittest."
-This is the way this "selection" happens, that is, not by nature
+of the Fittest."
+This is the way this "selection" happens, that is, not

-choosing who will live, but rather by nature choosing who will die.
-It doesn't
+by nature choosing who will live, but rather by nature choosing who will

-matter if the fittest will come up through blind random mutations in the
+die.
+It doesn't matter if the fittest will come up through blind random

 Also,